pclalv/crystal-key-item-randomizer/README.md

 in priority order:

+- patch vanilla crystal roms into the speedchoice rom
+  - i believe we can determine this by reading some header
 - make all pokemon level 100 in order to mitigate how broken the level-up system is.
   - what about moves? maybe this should only be a feature for roms